Most recent update: January 29, 2017 : This page is not written for or intended for use in legal endeavors.

 Airbag injuries and blast injuries.
 These are thought to be due to very loud noise.
 There is a significant incidence of vertigo and hearing disturbance after airbag deployment (Yaremchuck and Dobie RA.
 2000).

-The 8th nerve is hard to access as it is encased in hard bone.
+The 8th nerve is hard to damage as it is encased in hard bone.
 Neural hearing loss is due to damage to the 8th nerve, such as due to temporal bone fracture, or traction on the nerve between the lip of the IAC and brain.

 |Longitudinal temporal bone fracture||Oblique temporal bone fracture|

 Temporal bone fracture (T-bone fx).
 Severe dizziness after the injury, with skull or temporal bone CT scan indicating a fracture.
 This is often accompanied by hearing loss or peripheral facial weakness ( Bell's Palsy).
 Temporal bone fractures, especially the oblique variety (see above), may impair hearing and cause dizziness.
 There often is blood seen behind the ear-drum (hemotympanum).
 Either a conductive or sensorineural hearing loss may be present.
 Vestibular deficits are also common, especially in the oblique variety.
 Bilateral vestibular problems are exceedingly rare.
 Treatment is conservative.
 Prophylactic antibiotics are given, usually for 4 weeks.
 Myringotomy and insertion of a ventilation tube may be indicated, especially for serious otitis that persists after one month (Pulek and Deguine, 2001).

 Fistulae between the inner ear and surrounding spaces can occur in T-bone fracture.
 In this instance, air may be seen within the labyrinth on CT ("pneumolabyrinth).
 This is exceedingly rare.